Forensic Scientist

 Can you tell from skeletal cremains if a person was assaulted?

-Asked by Avialane almost 9 years ago
+Asked by Avialane about 9 years ago

 If bones survive the cremation process and show signs of physical trauma (such as fractures), then yes.